Scholarship Essay Readers Reveal What Actually Gets You Funded: 23 Insider Secrets From Application Reviewers

 References

-[1] National Scholarship Providers Association – Professional organization providing research and best practices for scholarship administration and application review processes
+[1] National Scholarship Providers Association – Professional organization offering research and best practices for scholarship administration and application review processes.

 [2] The Chronicle of Higher Education – Ongoing coverage of scholarship trends, financial aid, and higher education funding mechanisms